astropy/astropy/docs/timeseries/analysis.rst

 Example
 -------

 ..
-EXAMPLE START: Getting a BinnedTimeSeries
+EXAMPLE START: Creating a BinnedTimeSeries

 The following example shows how to use :func:`~astropy.timeseries.aggregate_downsample` to bin a light curve from the